-“Our public services impact the lives of disabled families in many, many different ways – from health, care, and education to financial support and Government campaigns to change attitudes in society.
+“Our public services effect the lives of disabled families in many, many different ways – from health, care, and education to financial support and Government campaigns to change attitudes in society.

 “Now is the time for Government to join the dots and appoint a new Minister.

 “The Government needs to show families of disabled children they are not alone and appoint a Minister for Disabled Children and Families.”